-'Looked after' means all those in the care of or accommodated by the County Council under the terms of the Children Act 1989.
-Previously 'looked after' means children who were adopted under either the Adoption Act 1976 or the Adoption Act 2002 or who became subject to a Child Arrangement Order or Special Guardianship Order.

-A pupil's home address is considered to be a residential property that is the child's only or main residence, and is either :

-- Owned by the child's parent(s) or the person with parental responsibility for the child; or - Leased to or rented by the child's parent(s) or the person with parental responsibility under a lease or written rental agreement.
+- \ 'Looked after' means any child who is (a) in the care of the local authority or (b) being provided with accommodation by them in exercise of their social services functions (eg children with foster parents) at the time of making the application to the school.
+A "previously looked after child" is a child who immediately moved on from that status after becoming subject to adoption, child arrangement order or special guardianship order and includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - \\ A pupil's home address is considered to be a residential property that is the child's only or main residence, and is either: - Owned by the child's parent(s) or the person with parental responsibility for the child: or - Leased to or rented by the child's parent(s) or the person with parental responsibility under a lease or written rental agreement.

 Proof of address may be required.
-This may include :
+This may include:

-- A copy of your council tax bill; or - If you are purchasing a new property, a solicitor's letter stating that contracts have been exchanged and specifying a completion date.
+- A copy of your council tax bill: or - If you are purchasing a new property, a solicitor's letter stating that contracts have been exchanged and specifying a completion date.